dot-event/dot-event/README.md

 ## Ready for SSR

-Its simple to wait for all dot-event listeners to complete before rendering the final version of your server side page.
+Its simple to [wait for all dot-event listeners](#wait-for-pending-events) before rendering the final version of your server side page.

 ## Great logging